microsoft/nlp-recipes/examples/aspect_based_sentiment/README.md

 # What is Aspect Based Sentiment Analysis?

-Aspect based sentiment analysis an advanced sentiment analysis technique that identifies and provides coresponding sentiment scores to the aspects of a given text.
-This is a powerful tool for getting actionable insight from your text data.
+Aspect based sentiment analysis (ABSA) is an advanced sentiment analysis technique that identifies and provides coresponding sentiment scores to the aspects of a given text.
+ABSA a powerful tool for getting actionable insight from your text data.

 For example consider the sentence following resturant review